 Feel free to use your favorite vegetables.
 Other summer veggies that would work great in this recipe: sweet corn, green beans, yellow summer squash, or green peas.

 Pasta ~ Pasta not your thing?
-This healthy vegetable sauce would be great served over rice, baked potatoes, zoodles, or polenta.
+This vegetable sauce would be great served over rice, baked potatoes, zoodles, or polenta.

-Protein ~ Feel free to add in some white beans, chickpeas, or pan-fried tofu for an extra protein boost.
+Protein ~ Feel free to add in some white beans, chickpeas, or pan-fried tofu to bulk it up even more.

 Oil-free ~ If you’re following an oil-free diet, feel free to use ¼ cup vegetable broth or water to sauté instead of olive oil.